 - Tri-pods, backpacks, food and drinks have always been restricted, but not enforced.
 They may begin enforcing those rules now.

-- Why PeruRail has not increased afternoon departures for trains from Aguas Calientes to Ollantaytambo.
+- If PeruRail is planning to increase afternoon departures for trains from Aguas Calientes to Ollantaytambo.
 At mid-day there is potential for congestion.

 - If there will be additional shuttle buses running especially around mid-day when morning visitors depart and afternoon visitors arrive.
 Please allow additional time to board buses